 Stir in the soaked fruit and spice.

-Butter the two pudding basins and divide the mix between them.
+Grease the two pudding basins and divide the mix between them.
 Add coins now if using.

 Cut two circles of greaseproof paper to cover the top of the pudding and fold a pleat down the centre to allow pudding to expand.